Board of Directors

 Joe Fox: Graduated from St. John’s Prep and St. John’s University, Brooklyn, NY and began work at IBM, 1956.
 Worked on Air Traffic Control Program, lecturing on management at IBM and the CIA.
 1976, left IBM and started own Software company, which was sold in1998.
 Retired, residing on Hilton Head Island since 2000.

 William H. (Bill) Harris: Bill was a Fulbright Fellow and guest Professor of History at the University of Hamburg and subsequently in West Germany.
 He taught and conducted research for a decade at Indiana University, from which he received his PhD.
 For three decades before retirement to Hilton Head Island, Bill served as president of a number of colleges and universities.

 Peter Laman: Born in Philadelphia, PA.
 Education: College and University of Delaware and Temple University.
 21 years in the Industrial supply business.
 17 years in the banking business.
 Retired and living on Hilton Head Island.

-Fran Heyward Bollin, Director: Except for two 2-year stints in other parts of the country, Fran has lived in the Bluffton area all of her life.
+Fran Heyward Bollin: Except for two 2-year stints in other parts of the country, Fran has lived in the Bluffton area all of her life.
 She retired as editor of The Island Packet after a long career in journalism.
 Since her retirement she has written regional history books and served on several nonprofit boards.